-million were directly written-off and charged in the consolidated statement of income in 2009.
+The carrying value of deferred exploration costs is reviewed for impairment by management when there are indications that the carrying amount exceeds the recoverable amount.
 Among the factors considered by management in the write-off of deferred exploration costs are the expiration of the contracts and the technical evaluation that the remaining prospects in these areas are small and are likely to be uneconomic.

-As of June 30, 2011 and December 31, 2010, the carrying value of deferred exploration costs amounted to P80.48 million and P86.70 million, respectively (see Note 14).
+As of September 30, 2011 and December 31, 2010, the carrying value of deferred exploration costs amounted to $\mathbb{P}87.11$ million and $\mathbb{P}86.70$ million, respectively (see Note 14).